essingen123/mathgame/README.md

 **Project & Design Principles**
 First MVP / functional prototype coded on a mobile.
 Yes, quite wonderful, it actually did work.
- Tradeoffs in code structure / quality prioritizing practicality; using a minimal of files and skipped code quality to clean up later.
+ Tradeoffs in code structure prioritizing faster testing and practicality; using a minimal of files and skipped code quality to clean up later.

 **Installation**